 - No more than one film per participant should be submitted.

-- The film should not have participated in other competitions, or shown on any channel or electronic platform.
+- The film should not have shown on any channel or electronic platform.

 - The film should discuss a human rights issue in the Middle East, Africa, and Europe.